avraamvasi/govgr-information-about-registration-in-the-beekeeping-registry/README.md

 ## Acknowledgments

-This project was developed as part of a thesis assignment.
-Special thanks to our professors and mentors for their guidance and support.
+This project was created as part of the Electronic Government Systems course during postgraduate studies at the University of Macedonia.
+Special thanks to our professors and the contributors of the following project, from which most of the source code was derived: https://github.com/govgr-mobility-card/ps-info-template/